 - Outpatient detoxification

-In addition to these services, Aetna insurance plans cover continuing care support, which includes weekly support groups and post-treatment therapy.
-This coverage helps users remain clean after ending active rehab.
+In addition to these services, company insurance plans cover continuing care support, including weekly support groups and post-treatment therapy.
+Aetna rehab coverage helps users remain clean after ending active rehabilitation.
 It is often critical for success.
+The company offers coverage for a wide variety of addictions, and in 2012, it launched an opioid addiction treatment program to combat the crisis in the United States.
+Its policy of opioid coverage is extensive, making it one of the better options on the market.

 Aetna Drug Rehab Plans: Available Options